bjuncklaus/darknet/README.md

 NOTE: OpenCV can also be optionally installed.

 ## 1 - Gather Data
-If you already have data from a dataset/database and it is in the correct format, skip to [step 2](https://github.com/RiccardoGrin/darknet#2---labeling). <br />

 Though there are many image datasets/databases online, I could not find the images which I wanted, or these were part of a very large set, or the download was simply too large.
 Therefore, I just used my  phone to take photos.
 However the smallest photos I could take were 3264\*1836, and their names were not as desired.
 From research, apparently at least 250 different images are needed for each class.
 Taking 250 photos can take some time and creativity, therefore I took only half, and did some image augmentation (flipping, rotating, etc...) to get all 250 images. <br />
 NOTE: Much better results will be achieved by get the 250 images or more, without applying any augmentation, as there will be more difference between the images.
 Thus image augmentation should only really be used to increase the set, to further improve the classification accuracy, though it will not be as large an increase as using original iamges.